fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

 Cache<Pubkey, AccountData>
 ```

-The `AccountData` struct contains: - the exponential moving average (EMA) of the
+The `AccountData` struct contains:
+-  the exponential moving average (EMA) of CU utilization of the associated
-CU utilization of the associated account in the five most recent blocks, - the
+   account in the five most recent blocks,
-recommended fee for block n (the most recent block seen by the node), - the
+-  the recommended fee for block n (the most recent block seen by the node),
-recommended fee that transactions that want to access the account in the next
+-  the recommended fee that transactions that want to access the account in the
-block (n + 1) should pay.
+   next block (n + 1) should pay.

 ``` rust
 struct AccountData {